Apply to Modern AI Methods

 After You Apply

-Applicants will be notified of the outcome of their applications 3-4 weeks after the application deadline via an email to the address associated with their application account.
+You will be notified of the outcome of their applications 3-4 weeks after the application deadline via an email to the address associated with your application account.

 Admitted Students